OspreyX/novabrain/README.md

 **!!!
 NEED HELP TO STABILIZE NETWORK EVOLVE METHOD !!!**

 *
-Evolve method implemented for tests but instable
+Evolve method implemented for tests but instable.
 From time to time a correct result is found but often fitness is locked to ~ 1.000 ....
 *